E-learning and LMS blog articles

 5. Moodle supports a range of plugins and integrations

 As a well-established LMS, Moodle has developed over the years alongside other e-learning software.
-Moodle excels as a standalone platform but can also seamlessly integrate with a wide range of plugins and integration options made up of the other e-learning software that is required to develop the ultimate centralised learning hub and VLE.
+Moodle excels as a standalone platform but can also seamlessly integrate with a wide range of plugins and integration options made up of other e-learning software that is required to develop the ultimate centralised learning hub and VLE.

 Although Moodle boasts a great deal of functionality already, having the opportunity to expand the capabilities of the platform means addons and integrations make it possible to shape Moodle into the platform that a business or organisation needs it to be.
 With integration options such as Microsoft Teams, Moodle users can interact with each other via video calls and instant messaging, sharing course content or working on lessons together.
 These integrations make it even easier to facilitate remote learning and platforms such as BigBlueButton, which is a part of the core Moodle LMS with Moodle 4.0, users can benefit from the virtual classroom software.

-6. Moodle’s powerful analytics
+6. Moodle offers powerful analytics

 One of the reasons Moodle has remained a popular choice for so many years is because of the platform’s powerful analytics and reporting tools.
 Many LMSs will offer the functionality needed to deliver lessons but may fall down on creating opportunities for L&D leaders to build the big picture and gain a good understanding of learner progress.